tldr-pages/tldr/pages/linux/nsnake.md

 # nsnake

-> Snake game in terminal.
+> Snake game in the terminal.
 > More information: <https://github.com/alexdantas/nsnake/>.

 - Start a snake game: